shader-slang/spec/proposals/000-cooperative-matrix-2.md

     - clipColOffset: Offset for the column clipping region.
     - clipColSpan: Span for the column clipping region.

-CoopMatEnsorView takes (N + 2) number of generic arguments where N is a value given as a first generic argument.
+CoopMatTensorView takes (N + 2) number of generic arguments where N is a value given as a first generic argument.
 As an example, when the first value is 2, CoopMatTensorView must use 4 generic arguments.
 More examples will be `CoopMatTensorView<1, false, 0>`, `CoopMatTensorView<2, true, 0, 1>` and `CoopMatTensorView<3, false, 0, 2, 1>`.

-The first generic argument to `CoopMatTensorView` indicates the dimensionality, and the tailing values indicates the re-ordering of the dimension.
+The first generic argument to `CoopMatTensorView` indicates the dimensionality, and the trailing values indicates the re-ordering of the dimension.
 A common use cases are `CoopMatTensorView<2, false, 0, 1>` for row-major-matrix load and store, and `CoopMatTensorView<2, false, 1, 0>` for column-major-matrix load and store.

 Note that CoopMatTensorLayout and CoopMatTensorView are only for loading and storing of CoopMat instances.